 Where possible, plan participants will use existing plans and/or programs to implement flood hazard mitigation actions.
-Based on the capability assessments, Baldwin County will continue to plan and implement programs to reduce losses to life and property from hazards.
+Based on CHAPTER 2 - PLANNING AREA PROFILE AND CAPABILITIES, Baldwin County will continue to plan and implement programs to reduce losses to life and property from hazards.
 This plan builds upon the momentum developed through previous and related planning efforts and mitigation programs and recommends implementing actions, where possible, through the following plans:

-- Baldwin County Master Plan; - Ordinances; - Baldwin County Local Emergency Operations Plan; - Capital improvement plans and budgets; - Other community plans within the County, such as stormwater management plans, and parks and recreation plans; and - Other plans and policies outlined in the capability assessment.
+- Baldwin County Master Plan - Locally Adopted Ordinances - Baldwin County Local Emergency Operations Plan - Capital improvement plans and budgets - Other community plans within the County, such as stormwater management plans, and parks and recreation plans - Other plans and policies outlined in CHAPTER 2 PLANNING AREA PROFILE AND CAPABILITIES

-FMPC members involved in updating these existing planning mechanisms will be responsible for integrating the findings and actions of the Flood Hazard Management Plan, as appropriate.
-The FMPC is also responsible for monitoring this integration and incorporating the appropriate information into the five-year update of the multi-hazard mitigation plan.
+FHMPC members involved in updating existing planning mechanisms will be responsible for integrating the findings and actions outlined in CHAPTER 5 - PLAN MAINTENANCE PROCESS of the Flood Hazard Management Plan, as appropriate.
+They will also oversee this integration and ensure relevant information is incorporated into the five-year update of the multi-hazard mitigation plan.

-Chapter 5 Monitoring, Evaluating and Updating the Plan, incorporation into existing planning mechanisms will be done through the routine actions of:
+As outlined in 5.2 MONITORING, EVALUATING, AND UPDATING THE PLAN incorporation into existing planning mechanisms will be done through the routine actions of:

-- Monitoring other planning/program agendas; - Attending other planning/program meetings; - Participating in other planning processes; and - Monitoring community budget meetings for other community program opportunities.
+- Monitoring other planning/program agendas

+- Attending other planning/program meetings

+- Participating in other planning processes

+- Monitoring community budget meetings for other community program opportunities.